martinteaching/sustainability/workshops/kcl/2025/README.md

 ### Direct (backup)

-In case of any issues with GitHub Codespaces, students are encouraged to install the software listed above directly to their machines using the links provided.
+In case of any issues with GitHub Codespaces, attendees are encouraged to install the software listed above directly to their machines using the links provided.

 *Note: if you receive a permissions error when running the Docker command on a Linux machine, you may be required to run the command as